Bridging loan exit strategies: What makes a good one?

 Development exit finance

-This is a specialised type of bridging loan designed for property developers.
+Exit finance is a specialised type of bridging loan designed for property developers.
 It allows them to refinance their existing development finance loans, providing them with more time to sell completed units or secure long-term financing.

 Bridge to let option